 RtStatusDev5minQty a, s, i = 0

-(a.6) For Resources that Self-Committed following the Day-Ahead Market and the Resource’s Setpoint Instruction in any Dispatch Interval within the Hour is equal to the Resource’s applicable minimum limit, a deviation is included in an amount equal to the Resource actual output or, in the case of a Combined Cycle Resource, a deviation is included in an amount equal to the difference between the Resource actual output and the Resource DA Market cleared amount.
+(a.6) For Resources that Self-Committed following the Day-Ahead Market and the Resource’s Desired Dispatch in any Dispatch Interval within the Hour is less than or equal to the Resource’s As-Dispatched Minimum Economic Capacity Operating Limit, a deviation is included in an amount equal to the Resource actual output or, in the case of a Combined Cycle Resource, a deviation is included in an amount equal to the difference between the Resource actual output and the Resource DA Market cleared amount.
 Resources that were offered into the DA Market for SPP commitment and not committed in the DA Market and then Self-Committed prior to the Day-Ahead RUC are exempted from this calculation.
 An Asset Owner’s Self-Commit deviation is calculated as follows.

 RtRucScDevHrlyQty a, s, h = RtRucScDev5minQty a, s, i